Noetherian approximation of algebraic spaces and stacks

-The theorem does not hold for properties which are not stable under closed immersions such as: isomorphism, open immersion, \etale{}, finite presentation, flat, smooth, universally subtrusive, universally open.
+Theorem~\pref{T:std-limits:properties:finite-type} does not hold for properties that are not stable under closed immersions such as: isomorphism, open immersion, \etale{}, finite presentation, surjective, flat, smooth, universally subtrusive, universally open.
 An easy counter-example is furnished by taking $S_0=\Spec(k[x_1,x_2,\dots])$ and $S=X_0$ as the inclusion of the origin.

-Recall that a morphism $\map{f}{X}{Y}$ is of \emph{constructible finite type} if $f$ is of finite type and quasi-separated and for any morphism $Y'\to Y$, the base change $\map{f'}{X\times_Y Y'}{Y'}$ maps ind-constructible subsets onto ind-constructible subsets~\cite[App.~D]{rydh_embeddings-of-unramified}.
+Recall that a morphism $\map{f}{X}{Y}$ is of \emph{constructible finite type} if $f$ is of finite type and quasi-separated, and for any morphism $Y'\to Y$, the base change $\map{f'}{X\times_Y Y'}{Y'}$ maps ind-constructible subsets onto ind-constructible subsets~\cite[App.~D]{rydh_embeddings-of-unramified}.
+The following result was surmised in~\loccit.

 \begin{proposition} Let $Y$ be a pseudo-noetherian stack and let $\map{f}{X}{Y}$ be a morphism of approximation type (e.g., let $X$ and $Y$ be stacks of global type).
-Then $f$ is of constructible finite type if and only if $f$ can be factored as a nil-immersion $X\inj X'$ followed by a finitely presented morphism $X'\to Y$. \end{proposition} \begin{proof} As nil-immersions and finitely presented morphisms are of constructible finite type the condition is sufficient.
-To see that it is necessary write $X=\varprojlim_\lambda X_\lambda$ as an inverse limit of finitely presented morphisms $X_\lambda\to Y$ with closed immersions as bounding maps.
-By assumption $X\inj X_\lambda$ is of constructible finite type so that $|X|\subseteq |X_\lambda|$ is constructible.
+Then $f$ is of constructible finite type if and only if $f$ can be factored as a nil-immersion $X\inj X'$ followed by a finitely presented morphism $X'\to Y$. \end{proposition} \begin{proof} As nil-immersions and finitely presented morphisms are of construct\-ible finite type the condition is sufficient.
+To see that it is necessary write $X=\varprojlim_\lambda X_\lambda$ as an inverse limit of finitely presented morphisms $X_\lambda\to Y$ with closed immersions as bonding maps.
+By assumption $X\inj X_\lambda$ is of constructible finite type so $|X|\subseteq |X_\lambda|$ is constructible.
 It follows that $X\inj X_\lambda$ is bijective for sufficiently large $\lambda$ by~\cite[Cor.~8.3.5]{egaIV}. \end{proof}

 \end{section}